Scott-Simmons/taxes-compare/README.md

 # Compare effective tax rates between countries

-TODO: Need to factor the logic to be concise & organised... meaning:

-Segment logic
-Schedule logic (two schedules, maybe good to keep separate) Requests/Response logic
-More...

-Only expose publically what is needed.
-Implementation details can stay hidden in the modules.

-Need to also think about how to get the modules organised effectively

 ### Frontend:

 Will be implemented in React + Typescript + Plotly because V1 did a lot of this work already.